 The solution: Never fear!
 Even with the deck stacked against you, there are several things you can do to get things moving again.
 (And you’re going to want to get things going ASAP to avoid further constipation complications, including

 - Fill up on fiber.
 Make it your goal to get at least 25 to 35 grams of fiber each day through fiber-rich foods like fruits, veggies and whole grains.

 - Up your fluid intake to flush out your system and maintain motion in your digestive tract.

 - Avoid refined foods like white bread and white rice.
-These foods have the opposite effect of foods that are high
+These foods have the opposite effect of foods that are high in fiber.

 - Opt for small, frequent meals over large, spread out nosh sessions.
 (Doing so doesn’t just help ward off heartburn!)
 Overworking your digestive system can cause a major traffic jam, so minimize stress on your system by giving it less to deal with at once.

 - Stay fit to encourage your bowels to be more active too.
 Sometimes a brisk walk is all your body needs to get things moving again.

 - Talk to your doctor about adjusting your vitamin and supplement regimen.
 A different dosage may ease constipation troubles.

 The culprit: Take a wild guess as to what’s to blame for one of the most embarrassing pregnancy party favors.
 That’s right, your old friend progesterone!
 The slowing digestion process gives bacteria in your system more time to work on breaking down undigested food, resulting in an excess of gas.
 And like a ticking time bomb, all of that extra gas is bound to be released at some point, whether through that big burp you just couldn’t keep in or that bout of flatulence you didn’t even see coming.